HarshitPratapSingh/Bank-Churn-Data-Analysis/README.md

 ***

-### Getting the percentage of Exited data in both train test dataset
+### Getting the percentage of Exited data in both train and test dataset

 ```python
 exited_train = len(train[train['Exited'] == 1]['Exited'])